Infineon/mtb-example-mcuboot-basic/README.md

 > **Note:** This example simply demonstrates the image-signing feature of MCUboot.
 It does not implement root of trust (RoT)-based secured services such as secured boot and secured storage (to securely store and retrieve the keys).
 You must ensure that adequate security measures are implemented in your end product.
 See the [PSoC&trade; 64 line of secured MCUs](https://www.infineon.com/cms/en/product/microcontroller/32-bit-psoc-arm-cortex-microcontroller/psoc-6-32-bit-arm-cortex-m4-mcu/psoc-64) that offer those advanced security built-in features, and read this [whitepaper](https://www.infineon.com/dgdlac/Infineon-Security_Comparison_Between_PSoC_64_Secure_MCU_and_PSoC_62_63_MCU-Whitepaper-v01_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0fb27691270a) that compares the security features between PSoC&trade; 64 'secure' MCU and PSoC&trade; 62/63 MCUs.

 MCUboot checks the image integrity with SHA256, and image authenticity with digital signature verification.
 Multiple signature algorithms are supported; this example enables ECDSA SECP256R1 (EC256) by default.
-MCUboot uses the `Mbed TLS` library for cryptography.
+MCUboot uses the "Mbed TLS" library for cryptography.

-PSoC&trade; 6 MCU supports hardware-accelerated cryptography based on the `Mbed TLS` library via a shim layer.
+PSoC&trade; 6 MCU supports hardware-accelerated cryptography based on the "Mbed TLS" library via a shim layer.
 The  [cy-mbedtls-acceleration](https://github.com/Infineon/cy-mbedtls-acceleration) library implements this layer.
 Hardware-accelerated cryptography shortens the boot time by more than four times compared to the software implementation (observation results).

 > **Note:** In this code example, encryption image and hardware crypto acceleration are not supported at the moment.